siberianfox/tinygwiki/Inch-and-Millimeter-Units-Mode.md

 ###$GUN, {gun:_} - Set Default Units Mode
 The GUN setting sets the default (starting) units mode on power-on or reset.
 Gun does not change the units mode on the board if it is changed.
 It only affects the mode during power on or reset.

-###Command Input and Echo
-Commands in text mode and JSON mode accept values in and respond back in the prevailing units mode.

 ###Status Reports
 Status reports return all values in the prevailing units mode with the following exception.